masagrator/FPSLocker-Warehouse/README.md

 🟢 - Plugin alone is enough<br>
 🔵 - Plugin alone allows going above 30 FPS, but to improve performance game requires dynamic resolution frame timing patch<br>
 🟡 - Plugin alone allows going above 30 FPS, but it requires game speed patch or fixes to physics<br>
-🔴 - Plugin alone is not enough, patches are required
+🔴 - Plugin alone is not enough, patches are required<br>
+🟣 - Game is not compatible with plugin

 PATCH AVAILABILITY<br>
 ✝️ - patch is not possible to create<br>